-A: It depends.
-Generally, support staff do not need to pay to attend.
-However, for select programs/events (such as professional sporting events, Pizza & Bingo, boating events, concerts, etc.), support staff do need to pay.
+A: Usually not, but it depends on the program.
+For the most part support staff do not need to pay to attend.
+However, for a select programs/events (such as professional sporting events, Pizza & Bingo, boating events, concerts, etc.), support staff do need to pay.
 For these select programs, it will be noted on the newsletter and registration page that support staff must also pay to attend.
 Sometimes companions need to register to save their spot, but the fee is free.
 See each program details for more information.